jordan-wei-taylor/genolearn/doc/demo.md

     cd e-coli-o157-data
     ./merge.sh

-Once the above has been executed there should be two files within the directory ``raw-data``.
+Once the above has been executed there should be three files within the directory ``raw-data``.

 .. code-block:: text